ldelaossa/GPDQ/docs/html/_sources/index.rst.txt

-The Matlab APP covers the whole analysis process, and the objects and functions use a transparent representation of the information (images, csv files and simple data structures) so that they can be used as a complement in the work with other tools or statistical packages.
+The Matlab APP covers (almost) the whole analysis process, and the objects and functions use a transparent representation of the information (images, csv files and simple data structures) so that they can be used as a complement in the work with other tools or statistical packages.

  .. code-block:: matlab